Welcome to our Creative Community

 Down Syndrome Association of Middle TN

-This year we are excited to partner with the DSAMT to help celebrate and support individuals with Down syndrome and their families and to promote understanding and acceptance of those with Down syndrome.
-Approximately 5,000 participants from Middle Tennessee are expected at this year’s Buddy Walk®, making it the largest Down syndrome awareness event in the state and the primary source of funding for the organization’s programs.
+Each year, approximately 5,000 participants from Middle Tennessee are expected at “The Extra Mile” making it the largest Down syndrome awareness event in the state, and the primary source of funding for the organization’s programs.

 This free, community event brings together families, schools, churches, vendors, businesses, and media to celebrate and enjoy activities for the entire family!

 For more information on DSAMT, visit their website, somethingextra.org.